 Turkey Bacon is not considered Halal, as it is made from pork products.
 Pork and its derivatives are strictly forbidden in Islam and therefore, turkey bacon is not permitted under Islamic dietary laws.
 There may be other types of bacon that are specifically produced to be Halal-friendly, such as vegetarian alternatives or those made with chicken instead of pork.

-However, these must be certified by a recognized Islamic authority in order to be accepted as halal.
+However, these must be certified by a recognized Islamic authority to be accepted as halal.
 It is important to research your local Halal guidelines before consuming any bacon product.
 Additionally, it is best to check with Muslim scholars and other experts for further guidance about which bacon products are considered permissible for consumption.

 Is Turkey Halal In Subway?